-GASB has issued Statement No. 87, Leases, effective for fiscal year ended June 30, 2021.
-This Statement establishes a single model for lease accounting based on the idea that leases are financings of the right-to-use an underlying asset.
-As such, under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and the lessor is required to recognize a lease receivable and a deferred inflow of resources.
+GASB has issued Statement No. 87, Leases, effective for the year ending June 30, 2022.
+The objective of this Statement is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
+This Statement increases the usefulness of governments' financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases and recognized as inflows of resources or outflows of resources based on the payment provisions of the contract.
+It establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
+Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.

 These are the statements that the District feels may have an impact on these financial statements and are not an all-inclusive list of GASB statements issued.

-The District will evaluate the impact of these pronouncements may have on its financial statements and will implement them as applicable and when material.
+The District will evaluate the impact each of these pronouncements may have on its financial statements and will implement them as applicable and when material.

-NOTE 2 - EXPLANATION OF CERTAIN DIFFERENCES BETWEEN GOVERNMENTAL FUND FINANCIAL STATEMENTS AND DISTRICT-WIDE FINANCIAL STATEMENTS:
+NOTE 2-EXPLANATION OF CERTAIN DIFFERENCES BETWEEN THE GOVERNMENTAL FUND STATEMENTS AND DISTRICT-WIDE STATEMENTS:

 Due to the differences in the measurement focus and basis of accounting used in the Fund Financial Statements and the District-Wide Financial Statements, certain financial transactions are treated differently.
 The basic financial statements contain a full reconciliation of these items.
-The differences result primarily from the economic resources measurement focus of the Statement of Activities, compared with the current financial resources measurement focus of the governmental funds.
+The differences result primarily from the economic focus of the Statement of Activities, compared with the current financial resources focus of the governmental funds.